Homosexuality and the Anglican Church of Canada

 The Anglican Church of Canada is the third largest church in Canada, after the Roman Catholic Church and the United Church of Canada.
-After many years of debate, the first same-sex union was sanctioned in 2003, by the Diocese of New Westminster, in Vancouver.
-However it was not considered a marriage ceremony, but rather a blessing of "permanent and faithful commitments" between persons of the same sex.
-Since then ten other dioceses have followed suit, as well as the Anglican Parishes of the Central Interior.
+After many years of debate, the first blessing of a same-sex partnership took place in 2003, by the Diocese of New Westminster, in Vancouver.
+This was not considered a marriage ceremony, but rather a blessing of "permanent and faithful commitments" between persons of the same sex.

-In 2007, the 106th Diocesan Synod of New Westminster passed a motion that "no person will be denied Baptism, Communion, or Confirmation because of their own or their parents’ sexual orientation."
-This decision was condemned by some Canadian Anglicans, and several conservative national Anglican churches, notably those of Uganda and Nigeria, declared themselves out of communion with the ACC as a result.

-In 2012, the Diocese of Montreal became the first to ordain two openly gay and partnered men to the diaconate and priesthood.
-In 2016, the Diocese of Toronto became the first to elect an openly gay and partnered bishop.
+Currently, the dioceses of Algoma, British Columbia, Central Newfoundland, Eastern Newfoundland, Edmonton, Huron, Kootenay, Montreal, New Westminster, Niagara, Nova Scotia and Prince Edward Island, Ontario, Ottawa, Qu'Appelle, Quebec, Rupert's Land, the Territory of the People, Toronto, and Western Newfoundland permit same-sex marriage, as does the Anglican Military Ordinariate.
+The diocese of Saskatoon permits the blessing of same-sex civil marriages.

 Changes in Canadian law

 In the secular context, Canadian law has undergone a profound change in regards to homosexuality.
 The last homosexual to be sent to prison indefinitely as a "dangerous sex offender" was in 1967.
 In 1969, the Canadian parliament passed amendments into the Criminal Code decriminalizing homosexuality in Canada.
 On 20 July 1971, the last homosexual criminally convicted on his sexual orientation was released from prison.
 On 20 July 2005, the Canadian government legalised same-sex marriage.
 Currently nine dioceses of the Anglican Church of Canada permit the blessing of same-sex unions: the Vancouver-based Diocese of New Westminster, the Diocese of Edmonton, the Diocese of Ottawa, the Diocese of Toronto, the diocese of Quebec, the Diocese of Rupert's Land, the Hamilton-based Diocese of Niagara, the Diocese of Montreal, and the Victoria-based Diocese of British Columbia.
 The Kamloops-based Territory of the People also permit such rites.